jalvarez24/Database-Systems-Project/README.md

 # Student and Professor Database System
 ## First website created for CPSC332 File Structures and Database Systems
-## By Jayro Alvarez
+By Jayro Alvarez

+## Technologies/Languages:
+HTML, PHP, SQL, MariaDB, vi, MariaDB, Shell Server

+## Learning Experience through project:
+This project gave me my first time experience on creating a website.
+It was the first time I had ever dealth with HTML and PHP, and also using a database.
+I learned how to create tables with all necessary keys and foreign keys to be able to create flexible queries to allow for efficient data retrieval.

+## Development Interface:
+All development for this project was done on a MacOS system, using the Terminal application to access the CS Shell Server and MariaDB interfaces.
+From the Linux based shell server, I used vi to create and edit all HTML and PHP files used; from the MariaDB interface I was able to create and manipulate all data tables used.

 ## Screenshots of website:
 ### Homepage: